SpartanJ/eepp/README.md

 mention a couple.

-The main idea of this library is to focus on a better general approach to develop heavily UI based apps/games than the other options, with cleaner code and implementation.
+The main idea of this library is to focus on a better general approach to develop heavily UI based apps ands games than the other options, with cleaner code and implementation.

 The main reason I developed the library is for _fun_ and to _learn_ new